mikel-zhobro/Juggling_Apollo/Readme.md

 Requirements.py                     # file with the dependencies

 ApolloILC
-├── ILC.py                          # defines class to put ilc components together and define the update steps ├── DynamicSystem.py                # defines the state space equations of the plant we want to use in ILC ├── LiftedStateSpace.py             # unrolls the state space equations and creates the LSS mappings for the ILC ├── KalmanFilter.py                 # implementation of a simple KF for disturbance estimation ├── OptimLss.py                     # the optimization problem to compute feedforward input for next iteration ├── settings.py                     # contains physical parameters used in ILC └── utils.py                        # contains helper functions
+├── ILC.py                          # defines class that puts ILC components together and defines the update steps ├── DynamicSystem.py                # defines the state space equations of the plant we want to use in ILC ├── LiftedStateSpace.py             # unrolls the state space equations and creates the LSS mappings for the ILC ├── KalmanFilter.py                 # implementation of a simple KF for disturbance estimation ├── OptimLss.py                     # the optimization problem to compute feedforward input for the next iteration ├── settings.py                     # contains physical parameters used in ILC └── utils.py                        # contains helper functions